shivkr6/zola-blogs/content/blog/Math-for-ML/index.md

 ## Single Variable Calculus

 I'm going to use Short Calculus by Serge Lang for doing [Single Variable Calculus](https://link.springer.com/book/10.1007/978-1-4613-0077-9).
 I chose this textbook because I didn't want to slog through books that are 1000 pages long.
-It's only 272 pages.it is intended to be a first course in calculus for students with a weak background in mathematics, but it doesn't abandon the rigor.
+It's only 272 pages.
+It is intended to be a first course in calculus for students with a weak background in mathematics, but it doesn't abandon the rigor.